Security at Unbounce

 Contacting Unbounce About Security

-We ask that all security concerns, questions, and comments be directed through our main support channel: email@example.com Tickets categorized as security-related are triaged and remediated in an expedient manner.
+We ask that all security concerns, questions, and comments be directed by sending us an email ticket.
+Tickets categorized as security-related are triaged and remediated in an expedient manner.
 Our security team will be notified of the ticket and may respond directly with the person who contacted us.

 All Unbounce systems are built with a defense-first approach, assuming that an attack can happen at any time.
 While our process ideally prevents attacks, we also work to mitigate the damage of an attack by separating systems from each other.
 Systems only contain the software for a single application (so-called “single-use systems”) and never share the same system for different types of software.